 Our hot tubs are designed in a way to keep the water’s buoyancy and the jet power from floating you out of the seat.
 That’s especially important for people of smaller stature.
 There’s also a foot ridge unique to Caldera spas that keeps you in your seat even when the jets are on high so that you can relax and enjoy the massage.
 After all, it’s difficult to relax if you’re using muscles to keep yourself stable in the moving water.

 Hot Tubs Should Offer a Variety of Seating Options

 Sometimes you just want to use your hot tub to relax; a hot tub lounge seat is nice for that.
 Other times you have sore muscles or joints and want to experience the benefits of hot tub jet massage.
 A well designed hot tub provides more than powerful massage jets.
 A well designed hot tub also provides the correct spa seating configuration to take the most advantage of massage jets to target a particular area of the body.
 Getting the correct angle to target sore feet is different than the angle needed to target a sore back.
-Great thought, design and engineering is required to ensure a variety of seating angles to accomodate the different types of masssage jets in a well designed spa.
+Great thought, design and engineering is required to ensure a variety of seating angles to accommodate the different types of massage jets in a well designed spa.